Cheery-Boga/array-cardios/README.md

 );
 ```

-### array.map()
+### array.prototype.map()

 `map()` takes in an array, does something with it, and returns a new array of
-the same length, i.e. it returns the same amount of items that you give it.
+the same length, i.e. it returns the same amount of elements that you give it.

 To add a space when using map, you can either concatenate in a space `+ '' +` or
 use ES6 template literals `${} ${}`.